rolliracker/ncgantt/README.md

 <img width="2944" alt="af7e4431ff2402fee226a51848e51d8a198c1225" src="https://github.com/user-attachments/assets/c22e8017-67e8-4055-bb03-0e3e36cdc4d2" />

 The time range and progress of a card can be changed by dragging the bar or its handles with the mouse.
-The numbers like (6/7) next to the titles synchronize with the number of checked over total number of checkboxes in the description (same as in Deck).
+The numbers in parentheses (e.g., 6/7) next to the titles indicate the number of checked checkboxes out of the total in the description — just like in Deck.
 The green check mark symbol synchronize with the “Done” field of Deck.
 It is automatically set when the progress is changed to 100%.
 A red exclamation mark denotes delay.

 Clicking on a bar opens a popup with the card description: